Lila: The Play of Consciousness

 Balance Is the Key: The Middle Way

-“Satsang” means transmitting the truth.
-We are all always giving satsang of our relative truths to everything and everyone, including ourselves.
-A sattvic person gives the satsang of being, peace and harmony.
+“Satsang” means Association with Being/Truth.
+Its is the free, open field of Being.
+We are all always transmitting our relative truths to everything and everyone, including ourselves.
+A sattvic person gives the satsang of truth, being, peace and harmony.
 A rajasic person transmits ego, intensity and doing.
 A tamasic person transmits ignorance and dullness.

 A true guru is one who is free of identification with the gunas.
 Their human instrument still exists in the realm of the gunas and is affected by the energy of the gunas, but “their” awareness has transcended the gunas and is free of any obstructions in consciousness.
-They rest in the vastness of absolute silence, and this silence flows through them to others as the quality of truth, being and joy, or satchitananda.
+They rest in vast absolute silence, and this silence flows through them to others as the quality of truth, being and joy, or satchitananda, Being Conscious Joy/Peace.

 Bhagawan Nityananda and Ramana Maharshi spent most of their time lying about and not talking much.
 And yet the transmission of grace through their human form was incredible, palpable and gave many the direct experience of their absolute nature.